rbonUniverse/clothingProductsManagement/README.md

 <br/>
 Or, Register as new user
 <br/>
-10. Database is on cloud
+10. Database is on mongoDB Atlas cloud
 <br />
 <h2># Technologies used</h2>
 - Node.js